Andrzej Grzybowski: Career

 He received his doctoral degree in 1997, following the submission of a thesis titled: In vitro studies of the anti-oxidative mechanisms of human peritoneal mesothelial cells in selected peritoneal dialysis conditions.
 In 2003, he received his Master of Business Administration diploma from the Poznań University of Economics and Business.
 He obtained his post-doctoral degree in 2010 at the Medical University of Łódź, following the examination of his academic achievements and submission of a thesis titled: "Polish 19th Century Studies in the Areas of Retinal Anatomy, Physiology and Pathology with the Consideration of the Surrounding Structures".
 He was granted full professorship in medical science in 2018.

 In the years 2008–2017 he was the head of the ophthalmology ward at the Poznań Municipal Hospital (ul.
 Szwajcarska).
-He worked as an lecturer at the Department of the History of Medical Science at the Poznań University of Medical Sciences and at the Department of Physics at Adam Mickiewicz University.
+He worked as a lecturer at the Department of the History of Medical Science at the Poznań University of Medical Sciences and at the Department of Physics at Adam Mickiewicz University.
 In the years 2010–2015, he was the Greater Poland Regional Consultant for ophthalmology.
-[5] He has been a lecturer at the European School for Advanced Studies in Ophthalmology (ESASO) in Lugano Switzerland.
+In 2012-2023 he was the head of the Department of Ophthalmology at the University of Warmia and Mazury in Olsztyn.
+He has been a lecturer at the European School for Advanced Studies in Ophthalmology (ESASO) in Lugano Switzerland.

+In 2025, he has been appointed a Visiting Professor at the Zhongshan Ophthalmic Center, Sun Yat-sen University, Guangzhou, China, and at Shandong University of Traditional Chinese Medicine.
+In the same year, he was appointed Honorary Professor at the Joint Shantou International Eye Center of Shantou University and The Chinese University of Hong Kong.